-Top 6 Family Pets
+Top 6 Best Pets for Families

 Before adopting or purchasing any pet, talk to all family members, discuss expectations and responsibilities, and take a realistic look at your family's lifestyle.
 Ask yourselves these key questions before leaping into pet ownership: